Dry mouth at night is normal, dry mouth during the day may be a bad sign

 Posted: July 26, 2012

 Getting dry mouth at night is no big deal.
-It happens to everyone now and then, and a good specialty breath freshener can wet your tongue and eliminate morning breath in seconds.
+It happens to everyone now and then, and a good specialty breath freshener can wet your tongue and alleviate morning breath in seconds.
 But if you find yourself with a parched palate and itchy eyes all the time, without respite, you may need to learn more about Sjogren’s syndrome.

 That’s what Dr. Paul Donohue wrote in his latest health and fitness column for the Sarasota Herald-Tribune.